thinkshout/thinkshout/_case_studies/travel-oregon.md

 cs-sections:
   - section-title: "Discovery and Design"
     section-description: |
       Travel Oregon is the official tourism marketing organization for the State of Oregon.
-They work to enhance visitors' experiences by provising information, resources, and trip planning tools that inrpire travel and consistently convey the exceptional quality of Oregon.
+They work to enhance visitors' experiences by providing information, resources, and trip planning tools that inspire travel and consistently convey the exceptional quality of Oregon.
 We embarked on this project with Travel Oregon when they were part of the way through the discovery phase.
 They already had recommended and approved site architecture, user research and project goals.
 So we leveraged our remaining discovery process to deliver a site that showcased their mass amounts of editorial content and gorgeous imagery.

   - section-image: "/assets/images/work/travel-oregon/TROR-Landscapes-2.jpg"
     section-image-alt: "Image: Aurora over Crater Lake"